MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

 #### Example: Identify repeated screens

-For the connector to navigate and differentiate screens, you usually find unique text on a screen that you can use as an identifier across the captured screens.
-For repeated screens, you might need more identification methods.
 The example plan has a fork where you can get screens that look similar.
 One screen returns an account balance, while the other screen returns an error message.

 The design tool lets you add recognition attributes, for example, a screen title named "Get Account Balance", by using the Screen Recognition editor.
 In the case with similar screens, you need other attributes.
 At run time, the connector uses these attributes for determining the branch and fork.